ying-tang/help-documentation/_gettingstarted/Connecting_Clouds_with_SoftLayer.md

 ### Assumptions:

-The document assumes that each IBM Blue Box cloud that you are planning to connect have been deployed under the same SoftLayer account.
-If you order multiple clouds as a an IBM Blue Box customer, this should be true.
+The document assumes that each IBM Blue Box cloud you are planning to connect has been deployed under the same SoftLayer account.
+If you order multiple clouds as an IBM Blue Box customer, this assumption should be true automatically.

 ### To Initiate Network Connectivity